KohlovaK/AzureSentinelMap/README.md

 <img src="https://snipboard.io/o0pBiG.jpg" height="80%" width="80%" alt="event_log_detail"/>

-Here we can see which Account the attacker was trying to use, why log in process failed and also the address from the attacker.
+Here we can see which Account the attacker was trying to use, why login process failed, and also the address from the attacker.
 However, it is not visible here, from which country the attacker is, and the other information.

 <b>5.
 Using ipgeolocation.io:</b>  <br/>
 For finding out more specific information about country, latitude, longitude etc. of the attacker I used ipgeolocation.io.
 I just pasted the IP address of the attacker and could see this: